Firefighters slow growth of California blaze near Yosemite

 The Oak Fire was sparked as firefighters made progress against an earlier blaze, the Washburn Fire, that burned to the edge of a grove of giant sequoias in the southernmost part of Yosemite National Park.

-The latter fire, spanning a 7.5-square-mile (19-square-km) area, was 87% contained on Monday after burning for two weeks and moving into the Sierra National Forest.
+The latter fire, spanning a 7.5-square-mile (19-square-kilometer) area, was 87% contained on Monday after burning for two weeks and moving into the Sierra National Forest.

 Weber reported from Los Angeles.